-There may be a widespread appeal for many people in examining the world’s crises from such a vitally human and basically spiritual point of view, but can you be any clearer about the practical benefits for the progressive activist or scholar in adopting a more heart-engaged way of thinking in relation to their varied activities and causes?
+There may be a widespread appeal for many people in examining the world’s crises from such a human and basically spiritual point of view, but can you be any clearer about the practical benefits for the progressive activist or scholar in adopting a more heart-engaged way of thinking in relation to their varied activities and causes?
 What is the real significance of this line of enquiry for those who yearn and fight for a better world?

-To help you answer this question for yourself, look again very closely at the phrase ‘political will’ and meditate on it awhile, and you will find that the phrase itself engenders a sense of hopelessness and even despair, for it is wrapped in the illusion that the present order of things is immutable and without an alternative.
+To help you answer this question for yourself, look again very closely at the phrase ‘political will’ that you used earlier.
+Meditate on it awhile, and you will find that the phrase itself engenders a sense of hopelessness and even despair, for it is wrapped in the illusion that the present order of things is immutable and without an alternative.
 When we discussed how we are witnessing a war today between the old ways and the new, the entire etymology of the phrase ‘political will’ belongs to the old ways of the past Cold War period, and even earlier to the time of classical economists like John Locke and Adam Smith.
 It inherently means that change only happens from above, by the actions of our political leaders and those with power and influence, who with enough pressure from the public below may eventually make a small conciliatory gesture at the expense of elite interests.

 Now contrast that phrase ‘political will’ with the idea of ‘love-in-action’, and try to envisage the significance of what this means with respect to the critical world situation.
 One is for the future, for the new forces and unifying energies that are fast entering the world, while the other represents the old order and institutions that are now rapidly breaking apart amidst the chaos of our interlocking systemic crises.
 Hence what we need most today is not the mere ‘will’ of our governments to implement the necessary policies, which is tantamount to asking those politico-accountants who currently run our nations to save the planet on our behalf.
 What we need is the manifestation of love and wisdom in the world, for if the energy of love was the prevalent motivating factor behind the collected actions of mankind, then there would be no such thing as the politico-accountant, nor the political activist for that matter.
-I have written before that the atheist cannot exist without the belief in God; and by a parallel analogy, the political activist cannot exist without the absence of love in our world.
+I have written before that the atheist cannot exist without the countervailing belief of others in God; and by a parallel analogy, the political activist cannot exist without the absence of love in our world.

 Hence to understand the practical benefits of adopting this inner perspective and awareness, we should carefully ponder anew that seemingly mysterious question: what is preventing our societies from transitioning to clean energies and environmentally sustainable, more equitable living standards worldwide, in light of how feasibly that transition could be rapidly achieved?
 To repeat, the answer is not complicated in spiritual and psychological terms—it is simply and always a lack of love.
 For without the manifestation of love in this world, without the awakening of the spiritual heart centre of humanity as a whole, then it is impossible to propose a more enlightened social order that will be accepted and embraced by the populace in its majority.
 Any policies that are imposed from above to limit consumption levels or share resources will inevitably be resisted, opposed and ultimately rejected.
 And do we really imagine that such policies will be legislated for and enacted by our present governments?